Vin-Odhis/alx-zero_day/0x03-git/README.md

-This is my first attemt of a non-empty readme file
+Editted: This is my first attemt of a non-empty readme file This readme file is editted